EleutherAI/lm-evaluation-harness/docs/decontamination.md

 ## Background
 Downstream evaluations test model generalization, and are less useful when test set data also exists in the training set (leakage/contamination).

 As a first step this is resolved through training set filtering, however often benchmarks don't exist or weren't considered prior to model training.
-In this case it is useful to measure the impact of test set leakage by detecting the uncontaminated test examples and producing a clean version of the benchmark.
+In this case it is useful to measure the impact of test set leakage by detecting the contaminated test examples and producing a clean version of the benchmark.

 The basis for our decontamination procedure can be found in Appendix C of "Language Models are Few-Shot Learners".
 OpenAI defined a test document as contaminated if any N-gram overlap existed with any training document.
 They used a range of N values between 8 and 13 depending on dataset, while we just used 13 for simplicity.